Navigating the Fourth Trimester: How to Build Relationship Resilience After Baby

 Let go of perfection and embrace flexibility.

-Approach challenges as a team: “us vs. the problem.”
+Approach challenges as a team: Instead of “You vs. Me” it’s “Us vs. the problem.”

-These small habits protect relationships from the impact of parenting stress—and they’re all learnable.
+These small habits protect relationships from the impact of parenting stress.
+The best part?
+They’re all learnable, especially with the support of an expert couples therapist in Houston.

 What to Do (and What Not to Do) to Strengthen Your Relationship After a Baby